 Smoky coffee smooths out the rough edges of sweetly earthy ancho for a flavor that's a little atypical but altogether lovely.

 "Wow!"
 "Off-the-charts good!"
 "Divine."
 "Amazingly juicy and tender."
 "A definite keeper."
-That's what folks are saying about these grilled and subtly spiced chops.
-Sorta makes you want to try 'em, eh?
+That's what we're hearing about these subtly and beguilingly spiced chops.

 If you're going to splurge on brownies, you may as well, you know, SPLURGE on brownies.
 But not in terms of effort or expense.
 Just taste.
 These brownies handle it splendidly.